 I miss you.

 Well Mom, it isn’t easy being a son either.
 We may not worry as much.
-That’s only because somewhere in our childish minds—we somehow believe that Moms never die
+That’s only because somewhere in our childish minds — we somehow believe that Moms never die (until they do).

 Sleep well Mom.